manuepeva/Portolio-React-Redux-UI/README.md

 Frontend created using React, MUI, React Form, Hooks, Redux, React Router v6, Webpack, SCSS, axios and following SOLID principles of software development.

-Basic backend created with NodeJS, cors, express, MongoDB, Mongoose, and Nodemon, where routes, controllers, and models where created to recive and manage frontend POST request and sent it the my personal email.
+Basic backend created with NodeJS, cors, express, MongoDB, Mongoose, and Nodemon, to manage frontend POST request and sent it to my personal email.

 Objective: Provide a Portfolio interface where the user can easely navigate and search for contact form, showcasing education, location, space invaders game, and projects fetching them from the Github API.